A portion of this event’s proceeds go to benefit our featured charity, Team RWB.

 The Battle of Waterloo is a Leave No Trace event.
 Learn more about our race-day recycling and composting efforts here.
 Want more information about running a great race and leaving no trace?
 Click here to visit Happy Planet Running!

 If one challenge isn’t enough, try three!
 The Wolverine State Brewing Company (WSBC) Triathlon Series features three multisport events — the WSBC Triathlon at Island Lake, the Battle of Waterloo, and the Ann Arbor Triathlon — with exciting challenges for individuals and teams, including the opportunity to win cash prizes and fabulous gifts from Rudy Project, Roka Wetsuits, and many others!
 For more information on the Wolverine State Brewing Co.
 Triathlon Series, click here.

 Battle of Waterloo participants must meet the following cut-off times to continue the race:

 Leg 6 — must reach Leg 6 by 4:00

 Leg 8 — must reach Leg 8 by 5:20

 Finish — must reach the finish line by 6:15

-All Battle of Waterloo participants ages 21 and up are welcome at the Wolverine State Brewing Co. beer garden to celebrate their finish!
+All Battle of Waterloo and Half the Battle participants ages 21 and up are welcome at the Wolverine State Brewing Co. beer garden to celebrate their finish!
 Our friends from the Ann Arbor Velo Club will be there, serving as your hosts for the post-race party and ready to hear how your event went!

 Each participant shall be permitted to wear a wetsuit without penalty in this event up to and including a water temperature of 78 degrees Fahrenheit.
 Would you really want to carry it, though?